Karen Blixens Plads 16, 2300 København S, Søndre Campus, Building: 6A.4.41

 Mikele took his Bachelor and Master in Law at Aarhus University, Denmark, and has since then worked first as an assistant-attorney in the law firm Bruun & Hjejle and then as an attorney at the Danish employer organisation Dansk Industri, before joining CECS.
 He has also taken the official Mediator Education for Danish Attorneys.

 The relationship between Danish law and other legal orders has been a recurrent theme in his career.
 As an attorney, he was involved in the highly principled Ajos-case, concerning the relationship between Danish law and EU law, which the team he was part of won.
 He also worked on the constitutional relationship with Greenlandic law as well as the regulation of the partly self-governed collective labour law system.
-These experiences are being drawn on in his current research on the relationship between Danish law and Islamic law.
+He draws on these experiences in his current research on the relationship between Danish law and Islamic law.

-His main competencies are in Family/Inheritance Law, Constitutional Law, Labour Law, Mediation/Alternative Conflict Resolution, Islamic Law as well as in areas of legal pluralism and competing legal orders.
+His main competencies are in Labour law, Family/Inheritance Law, Constitutional Law, Mediation/Alternative Conflict Resolution, Islamic Law, Law and Religion, as well as in areas of legal pluralism and competing legal orders.